craftcms/docs/docs/3.x/dev/functions.md

 ## `create`

 Creates a new object instance based on a given class name or object configuration.
-See <api:Yii::createObject()> for a full explanation of supported arguments.
+See <api3:Yii::createObject()> for a full explanation of supported arguments.

 ```twig
 {# Pass in a class name #}